drummk2/MolecularSoup/README.md

 This project simulates a "digital soup" of abstract molecules that move, collide, and eventually react — serving as a foundation for studying emergence, self-replication, and autocatalysis.

+If you'd like to see a running version, just click [here](https://drummk2.github.io/MolecularSoup/)!

 ## 🧩 Overview

 In **MolecularSoup**, each molecule is represented as a symbolic structure (e.g. `"A"`, `"B"`, `"AB"`) moving through a virtual environment.
 Over time, molecules: